ONLINE HELP

 MyMappedFile and MyUniqueMappedKey keywords

-In the MBase class generated by the MVP RAD, two keywords are used to simplify the management of mapping: MyMappedFile and MyUniqueMappedKey.
+In the MBase class generated by the MVP RAD, two keywords are used to simplify mapping management: MyMappedFile and MyMappedUniqueKey..
 These keywords are used to identify, for the MBase base class, the file and the unique key of model:

 • MyMappedFile references the data file defined by the mapping keyword in the "Model" class.